hamidrh66/0925AH/data/0902Sakhawi/0902Sakhawi.DuLamic/README.md

 Some names are not complete and have apparently only partly been transferred into the .ara file.
 Volume 7 Entry No. 79 is missing.
-Some parts of names are missing all over the text
+Some parts of names are missing all over the text Volume 7 Entry No. 509 is missing, except it's last line/

 ## 5. Volume 2 between page 67 and 69 was a clusterfuck of doubled entries and
 missing pagination.
 I corrected that.
+{

 ## Comments by : [Christoph Guemmer]